 “I wish someone would have given me a talk or lecture on how to manage my time and life—how to get more sleep and rest, and how to learn to be happy,” said Bennet Omalu, MD, MPH, a forensic pathologist who was awarded the AMA’s highest honor for his discovery of chronic traumatic encephalopathy.

 “I did not know any better, so I defined my life by my work and professional attainments,” he said.
 “That was a total disaster for me, eventually—my depression got worse.
 At some point, I actually began to exhibit self-destructive behavior.

 “It was only after my residency that I realized I had to redefine and reorient my life and begin to learn how to be happy outside my work.”

-“The habits of mind one creates and nurtures during residency will pay dividends through a lifetime of practice,” said Robert Wachter, MD, chair of the Department of Medicine at the University of California, San Francisco School of Medicine.
+“The habits of mind one creates and nurtures during residency will pay dividends through a lifetime of practice,” said Robert Wachter, MD, professor and chair of the Department of Medicine at the University of California, San Francisco School of Medicine.